Medically reviewed by Drugs.com. Last updated on Sep 21, 2021.

-Lodine® (etodolac) is a member of the pyranocarboxylic acid group of nonsteroidal anti-inflammatory drugs (NSAIDs).
-Each tablet and capsule contains etodolac for oral administration.
-Etodolac is a racemic mixture of [+]S and [-]R-enantiomers.
+Etodolac tablets, USP are members of the pyranocarboxylic acid group of nonsteroidal anti-inflammatory drugs (NSAIDs).
+Each tablet contains etodolac for oral administration. etodolac is a racemic mixture of [+]S and [-]R-enantiomers.
 Etodolac is a white crystalline compound, insoluble in water but soluble in alcohols, chloroform, dimethyl sulfoxide, and aqueous polyethylene glycol.

-Lodine is a nonsteroidal anti-inflammatory drug (NSAID) that exhibits anti-inflammatory, analgesic, and antipyretic activities in animal models.
-The mechanism of action of Lodine, like that of other NSAIDs, is not completely understood, but may be related to prostaglandin synthetase inhibition.
+Etodolac is a nonsteroidal anti-inflammatory drug (NSAID) that exhibits anti-inflammatory, analgesic, and antipyretic activities in animal models.
+The mechanism of action of etodolac, like that of other NSAIDs, is not completely understood, but may be related to the prostaglandin synthetase inhibition.

-The systemic bioavailability of etodolac from Lodine is 100% as compared to solution and at least 80% as determined from mass balance studies.
+The systemic bioavailability of etodolac from etodolac capsules and tablets is 100% as compared to solution and at least 80% as determined from mass balance studies.
 Etodolac is well absorbed and had a relative bioavailability of 100% when 200 mg capsules were compared with a solution of etodolac.
 Based on mass balance studies, the systemic availability of etodolac from either the tablet or capsule formulation is at least 80%.
 Etodolac does not undergo significant first-pass metabolism following oral administration.
 Mean (± 1 SD) peak plasma concentrations (Cmax) range from approximately 14 ± 4 to 37 ± 9 μg/mL after 200 to 600 mg single doses and are reached in 80 ± 30 minutes (see Table 1 for summary of pharmacokinetic parameters).
 The dose- proportionality based on the area under the plasma concentration-time curve (AUC) is linear following doses up to 600 mg every 12 hours.
 Peak concentrations are dose proportional for both total and free etodolac following doses up to 400 mg every 12 hours, but following a 600 mg dose, the peak is about 20% higher than predicted on the basis of lower doses.
-The extent of absorption of etodolac is not affected when Lodine is administered after a meal.
+The extent of absorption of etodolac is not affected when etodolac tablets or capsules are administered after a meal.
 Food intake, however, reduces the peak concentration reached by approximately one-half and increases the time to peak concentration by 1.4 to 3.8 hours.

 NA = not available

 The mean oral clearance of etodolac following oral dosing is 49 (± 16) mL/h/kg.
-Approximately 1% of a Lodine dose is excreted unchanged in the urine with 72% of the dose excreted into urine as parent drug plus metabolite:
+Approximately 1% of an etodolac dose is excreted unchanged in the urine with 72% of the dose excreted into urine as parent drug plus metabolite:

 Fecal excretion accounted for 16% of the dose.

-In Lodine clinical studies, no overall differences in safety or effectiveness were observed between these patients and younger patients.
+In etodolac clinical studies, no overall differences in safety or effectiveness were observed between these patients and younger patients.
 In pharmacokinetic studies, age was shown not to have any effect on etodolac half- life or protein binding, and there was no change in expected drug accumulation.
-Therefore, no dosage adjustment is generally necessary in the elderly on the basis of pharmacokinetics (see PRECAUTIONS, Geriatric Use).
+Therefore no dosage adjustment is generally necessary in the elderly on the basis of pharmacokinetics (see PRECAUTIONS, Geriatric Use).

 Etodolac is eliminated primarily by the kidney.
-Because elderly patients are more likely to have decreased renal function, care should be taken in dose selection, and it may be useful to monitor renal function (see WARNINGS, Renal Effects ).Pediatric
+Because elderly patients are more likely to have decreased renal function, care should be taken in dose selection, and it may be useful to monitor renal function (see WARNINGS, Renal Effects ).

 Controlled clinical trials in analgesia were single-dose, randomized, double- blind, parallel studies in three pain models, including dental extractions.
-The analgesic effective dose for Lodine established in these acute pain models was 200 to 400 mg.
+The analgesic effective dose for etodolac established in these acute pain models was 200 to 400 mg.
 The onset of analgesia occurred approximately 30 minutes after oral administration.
-Lodine 200 mg provided efficacy comparable to that obtained with aspirin (650 mg).
-Lodine 400 mg provided efficacy comparable to that obtained with acetaminophen with codeine (600 mg + 60 mg).
+Etodolac 200 mg provided efficacy comparable to that obtained with aspirin (650 mg).
+Etodolac 400 mg provided efficacy comparable to that obtained with acetaminophen with codeine (600 mg + 60 mg).
 The peak analgesic effect was between 1 to 2 hours.
-Duration of relief averaged 4 to 5 hours for 200 mg of Lodine and 5 to 6 hours for 400 mg of Lodine as measured by when approximately half of the patients required remedication.
+Duration of relief averaged 4 to 5 hours for 200 mg of etodolac and 5 to 6 hours for 400 mg of etodolac as measured by when approximately half of the patients required remedication.

-The use of Lodine in managing the signs and symptoms of osteoarthritis of the hip or knee was assessed in double-blind, randomized, controlled clinical trials in 341 patients.
-In patients with osteoarthritis of the knee, Lodine, in doses of 600 to 1000 mg/day, was better than placebo in two studies.
+The use of etodolac in managing the signs and symptoms of osteoarthritis of the hip or knee was assessed in double-blind, randomized, controlled clinical trials in 341 patients.
+In patients with osteoarthritis of the knee, etodolac, in doses of 600 to 1000 mg/day, was better than placebo in two studies.
 The clinical trials in osteoarthritis used b.i.d. dosage regimens.

-In a 3-month study with 426 patients, Lodine 300 mg b.i.d. was effective in management of rheumatoid arthritis and comparable in efficacy to piroxicam 20 mg/day.
-In a long-term study with 1,446 patients in which 60% of patients completed 6 months of therapy and 20% completed 3 years of therapy, Lodine in a dose of 500 mg b.i.d. provided efficacy comparable to that obtained with ibuprofen 600 mg q.i.d.
-In clinical trials of rheumatoid arthritis patients, Lodine has been used in combination with gold, d-penicillamine, chloroquine, corticosteroids, and methotrexate.
+In a 3-month study with 426 patients, etodolac 300 mg b.i.d. was effective in management of rheumatoid arthritis and comparable in efficacy to piroxicam 20 mg/day.
+In a long-term study with 1,446 patients in which 60% of patients completed 6 months of therapy and 20% completed 3 years of therapy, etodolac in a dose of 500 mg b.i.d. provided efficacy comparable to that obtained with ibuprofen 600 mg q.i.d.
+In clinical trials of rheumatoid arthritis patients, etodolac has been used in combination with gold, d-penicillamine, chloroquine, corticosteroids, and methotrexate.

-Carefully consider the potential benefits and risks of Lodine and other treatment options before deciding to use Lodine.
+Carefully consider the potential benefits and risks of Etodolac tablets and other treatment options before deciding to use Etodolac tablets.
 Use the lowest effective dose for the shortest duration consistent with individual patient treatment goals (see WARNINGS).